 - Offer client training.
 Training isn’t just for employees.
 You can offer customer training as an extra perk.
 Remember HubSpot’s tactics?
 Try sharing online courses that help people understand and use your products and services more effectively.

 - Include loyal customers in company initiatives.
 Invite people to take part in interviews, podcasts, webinars, or other corporate events.
 They can share their stories and inspire others with their success.
 Giving people a voice will also help them feel like a part of your culture and show them that you’re investing in the client experience.

 - Actively seek customer feedback.
 You might already be tracking how people interact with your company, e.g., through remarketing campaigns and newsletter open rates.
 But you should also hear from them.
 Be intentional about reaching out to consumers and asking for their feedback.
 Send out polls or do one-on-one calls to talk about their experience with your company and products.
 Use the information to gauge how you’re doing and fuel future improvements.

 Showing customers that they’re an important part of your company plans will let them know you value them and their experience.
 And when you show them you care about their experience, they’ll be with you for life.

-Building lasting relationships with customers may seem like a lot of work, But the benefits will be lasting, too.
+Building relationships with customers that last may seem like a lot of work, But the benefits will be lasting, too.
 It’s worth your time to create a strategy for building and improving connections.

 Whether that means internal training or external customer and partner outreach, you’ll see the return on your investment.
 As your relationships are strengthened, your brand will grow.
 And with it, your company.